alexandertrefz/essence/packages/cli/README.md

 `essence --help` documents every option; `essence help <command>` goes deeper on one. `--json` turns any build into a machine-readable report.

+The first run on a machine writes a snapshot of the enriched standard library to the platform's cache directory; every run after it starts about sixty milliseconds sooner. `ESSENCE_COMPILER_CACHE` moves that directory — point it inside a build's own output to keep it there — and `ESSENCE_COMPILER_CACHE=off` turns it off.